claire-hsiung/Analying-Black-Saber/README.md

 # Bias in Black Saber's Hiring, Promotions, and Salaries
-A project adapted from a Data Analysis course at the University of Toronto (STA303/1002)
+A project adapted from the course Methods of Data Analysis II at the University of Toronto (STA303/1002)
 #### Project Status: Completed
 #### Contributors:
 * [Claire Hsiung](https://github.com/claire-hsiung)